Shr3yash/KD_Trees/README.md

 # KD_Trees
-Implementation of K-D tree in C programming language
+Implementation of K-D tree in C++ programming language